adrybakov/rad-tools/docs/source/user-guide/library/spinham-notation.rst

 Predefined notations
 ====================

-There are three predefined notations in the RAD-tools.
+There are several predefined notations in the RAD-tools.
 Each predefined notation is a tuple of two ``bool`` and one ``float``, which correspond to the three properties of the notation.

 .. hint::